dresdner353/jbhasd/README.md

 ## Getting the Device JSON Status

-You can use your WiFI router to tell you what IP was assigned but this project also includes a script to run a doscovery of devices on your LAN.
+You can use your WiFI router to tell you what IP was assigned but this project also includes a script to run a discovery of devices on your LAN.

 ```
 python3 jbhasd/jbhad_discover.py